Do You Have to Add a Teenager to Your Car Insurance in Texas? (2026)

 Driver’s license requirements for teen drivers in Texas

 Like many other states, Texas has a graduated licensing process for teen drivers.
-Drivers under age 18 must:[3]
+Drivers younger than age 18 must:[3]

 • Complete a driver’s education course